Thank you for subscribing

 There are also a number of holiday packages, where you can extend your journey with additional stops and experiences, like the eight-day Top End Explorer, the 11-day Red Centre Spectacular, or the 14-day Ultimate Territory Tour.

-Finally, The Ghan and Ponant: Outback to Ocean rail and sail tours last between 15 and 17 days.
-They pair the legendary train journey through Australia’s Red Centre aboard The Ghan with a cruise aboard PONANT’s Le Laperouse boat from Darwin to Broome.
+Finally, The Ghan and Ponant rail and sail tours last 18 days and pair the legendary train journey through Australia’s Red Centre aboard The Ghan with a cruise aboard PONANT’s Le Laperouse boat from Darwin to Broome.

 Where does The Ghan stop for Off Train Experiences?